-Changes to your appearence might affect how you feel about sex.
+Changes to your appearance might affect how you feel about sex.

 If you have had an amputation

 It can seem to take a long time before you can move around normally again and this may make you feel very low.
-It can take many months before you can put a lot of weight comfortably on your false leg.
+It can take many months before you can weigh bear comfortably on your false limb.
 And it may take a while before your limb is completely comfortable.
 Most people get there within a year of their surgery.

 There is help and support available if you need it.
 Your doctor could arrange counselling for you.

-Sarcoma UK prvide help and support for people with bone or soft tissue sarcomas.
+Sarcoma UK provides help and support for people with bone or soft tissue sarcomas.
 You can call or email them in confidence.